Radiation Therapy Thermoplastic Mask

 Radiation therapy thermoplastic mask used for daily treatment.

-If your treatment plan includes radiation therapy to your head & neck or brain, then you will likely have to get a thermoplastic mask made for your treatment.
+If you need radiation therapy to your head and neck or brain, you will likely have to get a thermoplastic mask made for your treatment.
 Thermoplastic masks are made of a plastic material that looks like mesh.

-The mask helps you stay still to ensure accurate delivery of the radiation beam.
-The mask will be made at the time of the CT simulation.
-It will be worn every day for treatment.
+The mask helps you stay still during treatment for accurate delivery of the radiation beam.
+The mask will be made at the time of your CT simulation.
+You will wear it every day for treatment.
+You will not be able to talk when you have the mask on.
 You can communicate with the therapists using your hands while you have the mask on.
 You can give a thumbs up or thumbs down to answer simple questions that the therapists may ask.
-If you need the therapists during treatment, raise or wave your hand and they will come into the treatment room to check on you.
+If you need the therapists during treatment, you can raise or wave your hand and they will come into the treatment room to check on you.

 What personal items need to be removed before making the mask?

-You will be asked to take off any items that are in the treatment area that can be removed.
-This includes, but is not limited to:
+You will be asked to take off any removable items that are in the treatment area.
+This could be things like:

 • Dental work.